omercankoc/swift-handbook/Collections/Arrays.md

 ```

 ## Methods
-1. Append : Add an item to the end of the array.
+- Append an item to the end of the Array:
 ```swift
 os.append("tvOS")
 ```